Ash has been playing "Dragon Age" since the first game's release. She enjoys exploring and explaining the characters and the lore.

-As for Flemeth's writing, she is still played up as pretty evil in Dragon Age 2.
+Returning to Flemeth's portrayal, she is still played up as pretty evil in Dragon Age 2.
 Merrill will talk about both Flemeth and Mythal like some ancient and terrible monsters to be feared but never really makes a connection between the two.

 As I mentioned above, Merrill tells Hawke when she first meets her on Sundermount that she's lucky to have walked away from an encounter with Asha'bellanar (Flemeth) alive, since people who meet her usually wind up in tiny pieces in the trees.

 And later, during Merrill's quest in Act 3, she stops to pray at Mythal's altar.
-When Hawke asks about the prayer, Merrill explains that it's very dangerous to ignore Mythal's altar when passing it, since she's a very angry goddess and one to be feared.
+When Hawke asks about the prayer, Merrill explains that it's very dangerous to ignore Mythal's altar when passing it.

 Merrill talks as if the elven gods still have an impact on the world, even from their prisons.
 She and the Dalish seem to believe this to be true, that even if the gods are locked away, they can still do harm.